jimburton/CI505/labs/DEV.md

 For integration between emacs and `git`, see [`magit`](https://magit.vc/).

-The emacs mode for Haskell, `haskell-mode`, is good but (intentionally) basic.
+At a minimum, you want to install the emacs "major" mode for Haskell, `haskell-mode`.  `haskell-mode` is intentionally basic.
 It provides syntax highlighting and a way to launch `ghci`.
+To get something like a modern IDE experience (autocompletion, highlighting errors, jumping to the definition of functions, showing the docs for a function or type when you hover over it, etc etc) you need to install several additional "minor" modes that will run alongside `haskell-mode`.
+It really isn't essential to use an IDE for Haskell development.
+You can be very productive with just a powerful editor (emacs + `haskell-mode`) and `ghci`.
+Whether you feel that you need to bother going further than that is up to you.

-Modifying emacs (e.g.  by installing additional modes) is done by editing the config file, usually `~/.emacs`.
+Modifying emacs is done by editing the config file, usually `~/.emacs`.
 To install `haskell-mode` add the following to your copy of `.emacs`.

 ```elisp
 ;; sets up the emacs package manager and the use-package macro